Pharmacists for Patient Safety Network

 - Intervention: The Pharmacists for Patient Safety Network was a communication network in which pharmacists identified safety concerns and shared solutions.

 - Results: After one year of implementation, 30 of the 38 participating pharmacies reported that the network encouraged new safety practices and reinforced existing safety strategies.

-The Pharmacists for Patient Safety Network collaborated with:
+The Pharmacists for Patient Safety Network collaborated

 - Nebraska Department of Health and Human Services